learlab/itell-strapi-demo/apps/demo/README.md

-Please see the (root readme)(../../README.md) for more information on the project.
+Please see the [root readme](../../README.md) for more information on the project.